AppOmni-Labs/event-maturity-matrix/docs/data-definition-reference.md

 ## Content Definitions

 Content definitions within EMM describe the data which is logged by a specific SaaS service.
 These definitions are used to map the data from a SaaS service to our core definitions.
-Within EMM we consider content definitions to be the external data which we're representing using our core data definitions (above).
+Within EMM we consdier content definitions to be the external data which we're representing using our core data definitions (above).

 EMM has two main types of content definitions.
 These are: